 Please Read, Very Important!!!!

-Again for 2017!!!
-After the race at Dover, June 12th (race 13) the driver/car groupings will be reset based on the official NASCAR standings at that time.
-After the June 12th Dover race is complete and results have been posted, each pool player’s driver/car team will be cleared.
-Groupings will be reset for a second time after Richmond, September 9th (race 26).
+Again for 2018!!!
+After the Coca-Cola 600 at Charlotte, May 27th (race 13) the driver/car groupings will be reset based on the official NASCAR standings at that time.
+After the May 27th Charlotte race is complete and results have been posted, each pool player’s driver/car team will be cleared.
+Groupings will be reset for a second time after Indianapolis, September 9th (race 26).
 All player's drivers/car teams will again be cleared.
 The format on this page states that your driver/car team is your team until you make changes.
 These are the two exceptions to the rule.
 If you do not go back in before race 14 & 27 and pick new drivers/cars you will not receive points for those races and beyond!
 This is very important!
 There will be several reminders sent as we get ready for the re-groupings.

 As stated above, all drivers are divided into groups A-D. A being the best drivers, D being the worst drivers.
 Each pool player will pick 10 drivers each week.
 You can change your "car team" at anytime, except when a race is in progress.
 So you don't have to play the same cars each week.
 If you are a season player or a weekly player, you can pick a team and stick with it untouched from week to week if you desire.
 You don't have to login every week and make your picks if you don't want to or forget.
 Once your team is assembled, it's your team until you decide to make changes or the pool ends.
 To be eligible to win the weekly pot, you must play the weekly pool and have the most points (among the other weekly players) for that week.
 The season winner will be determined by the pool player with the most overall points at the end of the season (among the other season players).
 You can see who is playing which format by visiting the balance page.
 Those paid up for each race or the season will have credits available.